seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 **Social:**

 In theese time people lifestyles are completely revolutioned by technology that cohexist and cooperate with humans.
-People that appreciate the help a product like this can give will never go back to the waste of time and physical effort, can focus on their hobbies and carreers.
+People that appreciate the help a product like this can give will never go back to the waste of time and physical effort, can focus on their hobbies and careers.

 **Technological:**